-The VR-Day Exercise was a multi-phase interoperable drug verification readiness exercise designed to provide DSCSA stakeholders, including the Board, an opportunity to perform real-time verifications and observe the results.
-This comprehensive exercise was conducted over the course of five days.
-The first day featured an inspection exercise focused on DSCSA verification requests and policies and procedures at two local Louisiana manufacturers, Sola Pharmaceuticals and Medecor Pharma.
-The final day culminated in a hybrid in-person and virtual event.

-Special acknowledgments go to featured speakers George Lovecchio, Executive Director at the Board; Victoria Bienvenu, Compliance Manager at the Board; and Jaidalyn Rand, Director, Industry Relations at Healthcare Distribution Alliance (HDA).
-The event was supported by Ben Taylor, Todd Barrett, Alex Colgan (LedgerDomain), and Marc Blekkink (Movilitas), with invaluable observations provided by NABP's onsite team.
+The VR-Day Exercise was an interoperable drug verification readiness exercise to provide DSCSA stakeholders including the Board an opportunity to undertake a real-time series of verifications and observe the results.
+This exercise was conducted over 3 days with the final day being a hybrid in-person and virtual event.
+Speakers at the event were George Lovecchio, Executive Director at the Board; Victoria Bienvenu, Compliance Manager at the Board; and Jaidalyn Rand, Director, Industry Relations at Healthcare Distribution Alliance (HDA).
+The event was conducted with support from Ben Taylor, Todd Barrett, and Alex Colgan (LedgerDomain) and Marc Blekkink (Movilitas).
+Special acknowledgements to NABP's onsite observers and our hosts at Louisiana Wholesale and Morris & Dickson.
+Thank you to everyone who attended in person and virtually.